Lanificio Fratelli Cerruti

-The Lanificio Fratelli Cerruti is a privately held business that produces fine fabrics for haute couture.
-As of 2019, the Lanificio still produces all of its fabrics at its headquarters in Biella, Italy.

-Founded in 1881 by Antonio Cerruti with his two brothers and a cousin, it has since been managed by the Cerruti family and is currently owned by Fratelli Piacenza.
-In 2022 Gruppo Piacenza S.p.a. bought the company.
+The Lanificio Fratelli Cerruti is a privately-held fine fabric mill in Biella, Italy.
+Founded in 1881 by Antonio Cerruti with his two brothers and a cousin, it has since been managed by the Cerruti family.
+In 2022 Gruppo Piacenza S.p.A. bought the company.

-It is a separate company from the Cerruti 1881 luxury fashion house owned by the Hong Kong conglomerate Trinity Ltd., which was in turn purchased by Shandong Ruyi in 2017.
+It is a separate company from the Cerruti 1881 luxury fashion house owned by the Hong Kong conglomerate Trinity Ltd., which has been part of parent company Shandong Ruyi since 2017.